tapasrastogi2411/TDW-Marketplace/README.md

 - React and Material UI/Tailwind CSS - frontend
 - NodeJS
 - API powered by GraphQL
+- Images uploaded by users to be stored in S3

 ## Method of Deployment
 - Dockerize and push to GitHub container registry for both frontend and backend application